cms-svj/t-channel_Analysis/README.md

 * `-N`: number of files from the sample to run over.
 Default is -1.
 * `-M`: index of the first file to run over.
 * `-w`: number of workers.
 * `-s`: chunksize; an input for the coffea processor.
 It determines how many events to process at the same time.
+* `--skimSource`: run the analysis using the skim files produced in [this framework](https://github.com/fleble/SVJProcessing/tree/main) instead of TreeMaker ntuples.
 Sometimes it is helpful to use `-w 1 -s 2` for debugging.

 Dask can be used to run `analyze.py` in parallel, either locally or on Condor.
 The relevant options are: